 Spectators attending performances at Curium Ancient Theatre are advised to arrive at least 45 minutes before the performance.

 The Curium (Kourion) Ancient Theatre is located in Episkopi village, 19 km west of Limassol on the way towards Paphos, about half an hour drive from Limassol (Lemesos), forty-five minutes from Paphos and about one and a half hours from Nicosia (Lefkosia).

 Coming from Limassol or/and Nicosia via the Limassol-Paphos motorway (A6), follow the signs to exit the motorway at the exit marked "Episkopi / Krasohoria (Wine villages) / Kantou / Kourion Archaeological Site”.
 Exiting the left lane, you enter Gregori Afxentiou Street (Episkopi) and at the first junction (at 50 meters) turn left.
 Continue straight and at the end of the road turn right to continue your route on the provincial road (E601) towards Episkopi for a distance of 1,1km.
 Arriving at the junction, turn right towards the "Curium Ancient Theatre".
 Continue straight for about 1,6km, passing through the village of Episkopi.
 After exiting Episkopi village, you continue your course straight to the archaeological site of Kourion for 850 meters and then turn left to head to the hill of Kourion, where the ancient theatre is located.

-Ιt is necessary to purchase your bus ticket on time from SoldOut Tickets, along with the ticket of the performance you wish to attend.
+Ιt is necessary to purchase your bus ticket along with the performance ticket, 15 days prior, due to a fixed number of buses.

 The Curium Ancient Theatre is used with the permission of the Ministry of Transport, Communications and Works, Department of Antiquities.